msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

 All but the most primitive programming languages have words that mean something special to the computer.
-Called *keywords*, these words help the computer recognize instructions.
+Called *keywords*, these words help the computer recognize the instructions that you want it to execute.
 There are 35 keywords in Python.

 +----------+----------+----------+----------+----------+